wassname/IndicoIo-python/README.md

 Local
 --------
 When using a local version of the api you must remember to import '.local', otherwise it functions the exact same as the remote api documented above.
+Local API versions are not yet available at this point in time.

 ```
 >>> from indicoio.local import sentiment